 The speech stimuli were drawn from a collection of videos featuring a trained male speaker.
 The videos consisted of the speaker's head, shoulders, and chest, centered in the frame.
 The speech was conversational-like and continuous, with no prolonged pauses between sentences.
-Fifteen 60 s videos were rendered into 1280x720 pixel movies in VideoPad Video Editor (NCH Software).
+Fifteen 60-s videos were rendered into 1280×720 -pixel movies in VideoPad Video Editor (NCH Software).
 Each video had a frame rate of 30 frames per second, and the soundtracks were sampled at 48 kHz with 16-bit resolution.
 The intensity of each soundtrack, measured by root mean square, was normalized in MATLAB (MathWorks).
-For the speech in noise experiment, the soundtracks were additionally mixed with spectrally matched stationary noise to ensure consistent masking across stimuli (Ding and Simon, 2013; Ding et al., 2013) with SNR of -9 dB.
-The noise stimuli were generated in MATLAB using a 50th-order forward linear predictive model estimated from the original speech recording.
+For the speech in noise experiment, the soundtracks were additionally mixed with spectrally matched stationary noise to ensure consistent masking across stimuli (Ding and Simon, 2013; Ding et al., 2014) with signal-to-noise ratio (SNR) of -9 dB.
+The noise stimuli were generated in MATLAB using a 50thorder forward linear predictive model estimated from the original speech recording.
 Prediction order was calculated based on the sampling rate of the soundtracks (Parsons, 1987).

 In both experiments, stimulus presentation and data recording took place in a dark sound attenuated room with participants seated at a distance of 70 cm from the visual display.
-Visual stimuli were presented on a 19 inch CRT monitor operating at a refresh rate of 60 Hz.
+Visual stimuli were presented on a 19-inch CRT monitor operating at a refresh rate of 60 Hz.
 Audio stimuli were presented diotically through Sennheiser HD650 headphones at a comfortable level of ~65 dB.
 Stimulus presentation was controlled using Presentation software (Neurobehavioral Systems).
-For the speech in quiet experiment each of the 15 speech passages was presented seven times, each time as part of a different experiment had seven conditions, here we focus only on three conditions audio-only (A), visual-only (V) and congruent audio-visual (AVc).
-For the speech in noise experiment, however, there were only 3 conditions (A, V and AV) and so the passages were ordered 1-15 and presented 3 times with the condition from trial-to-trial randomized.
+For the speech in quiet experiment each of the 15 speech passages was presented seven times, each time as part of a different experimental condition.
+Presentation order was randomized across conditions, within participants.
+While the original experiment had seven conditions, here we focus only on three conditions audio-only (A), visual-only (V), and congruent AV (AV).
+For the speech in noise experiment, however, there were only three conditions (A, V, and AV) and so the passages were ordered 1-15 and presented three times with the condition from trial-to-trial randomized.
 This was to ensure that each speech passage could not be repeated in another modality within 15 trials of the preceding one.
 Participants were instructed to fixate on either the speaker's mouth (V, AVc) or a gray crosshair (A) and to minimize eye blinking and all other motor activity during recording.

 For both experiments participants were required to respond to target words via button press.
 Before each trial, a target word was displayed on the monitor until the participant was ready to begin.
 All target words were detectable in the auditory modality except during the V condition, where they were only visually detectable.
-A target word was deemed have been correctly detected if subjects responded by button press within 0-2 seconds after target word onset.
+A target word was deemed to have been correctly detected if subjects responded by button press within 0-2 s after target word onset.
 In addition to detecting target words, participants in the speech-in-noise experiment were required to rate subjectively the intelligibility of the speech stimuli at the end of each 60-s trial.
 Intelligibility was rated as a percentage of the total words understood using a 10-point scale (0-10%, 10-20%, ...
 90-100%).